okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/updating-saml-cert-generic/generate-new-key-credential/index.md

 ---

 Use the [Apps API](/docs/reference/api/apps/#generate-new-application-key-credential) to generate new credentials.
 Pass each app ID (`id`) that was collected in the previous step as the app ID (`aid`) in this API.
-If you have no company policy for credential expiration, 10 years is suggested.
+Follow you company policy for credential expiration.

 Request: `POST /api/v1/apps/0000000000aaaaaBBBBBo/credentials/keys/generate?validityYears=10`